ISUH EXECUTIVE BOARD

 Rajae El Aouad, MD, MSc, MHPM, is a resident member of the Hassan II Academy of Sciences and Technology of Morocco (HIIAST) and a Member of the Steering Committee of the Royal Institute for Strategic Studies (IRES).
 Rajae holds a Doctorate of Medical Studies, a Master of Science and a Master of Health Policy and Management.
 Dr. Aouad has dedicated her career to developing and reinforcing public health capacities to better tackle communicable, non-communicable and emerging diseases.
 Over the course of her career, she has served as the Chief of the Immunology and Virology Department at the NIH (1987-2001), Director of the National Institute of Hygiene (2001-2012), and Vice-President for Research and Cooperation and director of the Public Health School at the University Mohammed V Llth for Health Sciences in Casablanca, Morocco.

-Jean Christophe Fotso is the Founder and Manager of EVIHDAF.
-He is a research and evaluation professional with more than 15 years’ experience in designing and applying state-of-the-art approaches to program monitoring and evaluation and dissemination.
-He has considerable experience in research, using a wide range of methodologies in the area of family planning and reproductive health, maternal, newborn and child health, nutrition and food security, human resources for health, and use of mobile technologies to reduce barriers to health care.
+Jean Christophe Fotso is the Founder and Executive Manager of EVIHDAF (Evidence for Sustainable Human Development Systems in Africa), an international research and development organization headquartered in Yaounde, Cameroon, which serves the West and Central Africa region.
+He is a research and evaluation professional with more than 20 years’ experience in designing and applying state-of-the-art approaches to program monitoring and evaluation and dissemination.
+His subject areas include family planning and reproductive health; maternal, newborn and child health; nutrition and food security, human resources for health; and use of mobile technologies to reduce barriers to health care.

-Until December 2016, he served as Director, Monitoring and Evaluation at Concern Worldwide USA, an international NGO working with the poorest communities in 29 countries.
-In this capacity, he led the evaluation of an eight-year program, Innovations for Maternal, Newborn and Child Health, comprised of nine projects in five countries (Ghana, Kenya, Malawi, India, Sierra Leonne), and two cross-project agenda on human-centered design, and alignment with human rights principles.
-Prior to joining Concern Worldwide in early 2013, he was the head of the population and reproductive health research program at the African Population and Health Research Center (APHRC) in Nairobi, Kenya, leading and managing projects in many African countries including Kenya, Ethiopia, Congo DR, Ghana, Nigeria and Senegal.
+Until December 2016, he served as Director, Monitoring and Evaluation at Concern Worldwide USA, where he led an eight-year, flagship program, the Innovations for Maternal, Newborn and Child Health, comprised of nine projects in five countries (Ghana, Kenya, Malawi, India, Sierra Leonne), and two cross-project agenda on human-centered design, and alignment with human rights principles.
+Prior to joining Concern Worldwide in early 2013, he was the Head of the Population and Reproductive Health research program at the African Population and Health Research Center (APHRC) in Nairobi, Kenya, leading and managing projects in many African countries including Kenya, Ethiopia, Congo DR, Ghana, Nigeria and Senegal.

 Dr. Lovasi is the Urban Health Collaborative Co-Director and Dornsife Associate Professor of Urban Health at Drexel University.
 Her research projects reflect a tension between loving to work with large datasets to chip away at big questions, and a fascination with the insights gained through field data collection to tackle local information needs.
 In both contexts, the puzzles and surprises that emerge, either during the investigation or during subsequent dissemination, continue to provide a rich source of new research questions.
 Her current NIA-funded project is a longitudinal investigation of local retail (58 million businesses over a 25 year period) and their implications for cardiovascular disparities and aging across the US.
 She is also using street-level observations to understand variation within large informal communities in Rio de Janeiro and Buenos Aires.
 Dr. Lovasi teaches and mentors graduate students on using data to answer urban health questions, and serves as chair of the curriculum committee within the department of Epidemiology and Biostatistics at Drexel University’s Dornsife School of Public Health.
 She serves on committees of the American Heart Association Epidemiology Council and on the board of the International Society of Urban Health, is on the editorial board of the Journal of Urban Health and the American Journal of Preventive Medicine, and is an associate editor for the American Journal of Epidemiology.
 Previous affiliations include University of California Los Angeles (undergraduate training), University of Washington (graduate training in epidemiology), and Columbia University (interdisciplinary postdoctoral training, assistant professorship in epidemiology).